rahuliyer95/FABMenu/README.md

 ```

 Use the above function to create a menu for your FAB.
-menuBase - The FAB you want to add menu to
+* menuBase - The FAB you want to add the menu to
-menuItemDrawables - List of the drawables you want to add to the menu
+* menuItemDrawables - List of the drawables you want to add to the menu
-menuItemStyle - Style the menu items your way
+* menuItemStyle - Style the menu items your way
-menuItemClickListener - Handle the menu item that is selected.
+* menuItemClickListener - Handle the menu item that is selected.
 The 'id' of the menu item is its index in the 'menuItemDrawables' array

 See the example for better understanding